 They aren’t lies, exactly – the things I say to my children about their father.
-I don’t talk about my ex much.
-Not with them, and certainly not here, except obliquely.
-Yet you may sense him in the background – an occasional presence, a storm brewing.
+I don’t talk about my ex much – not with them, and certainly not here except obliquely.
+Yet you may sense him in the background: an occasional presence, a haze, a storm brewing.

 I speak of “you” as though we were having coffee together, as though I were writing a letter, as though -